-Shrink wrap can offer protection from catastrophic water damage that occurs immediately following a major storm.
+Shrink wrap can offer protection from catastrophic water damage that occurs immediately following roof wind damage or hail damage caused by a major storm.

 What exactly is a shrink wrap roof?

 A shrink wrap roof is just as it sounds.
 It consists of a large plastic membrane that shrinks tightly to the contours of your roof using heat.
-Seams are also heat-welded to provide a water-tight seal.
+Seams are heat-welded to create a water-tight seal over the entire roof.
 It is a superior alternative to blue roof tarps.

-If you need an emergency roof tarp to stop water leaks, you need to consider a shrink wrap roof as the better alternative.
+If you need an emergency roof tarp to stop water leaks, you need to consider shrink wrapping the roof as the better alternative.

 Before & After Shrink Wrap Roof Application